zabkwak/reacting-squirrel/README.md

 const app = new Server();

-// On the route '/' will be rendered the content component located in {config.appDir}/home with Home title. app.registerRoute('get', '/', 'home', 'Home');
+// On the route '/' will be rendered the content component located in {config.appDir}/home with 'Home' title. app.registerRoute('get', '/', 'home', 'Home');

 app.start();